LukasFehring/HARRIS-Hybrid_rAnking_and_RegRessIon_foreSts/README.md

 ### 1. Configuration
 In order to reproduce the results by running our code, we assume that you have a MySQL server with version >=5.7.9 running.

-As a next step, you have to create a configuration file entitled `experiment_configuration.cfg` in the `conf` folder either on the top level of your IDE project next to the `allocate.txt`.
+As a next step, you have to create a configuration file entitled `experiment_configuration.cfg` in the `conf` folder.
 This configuration file should contain the following information:

 ```
 [DATABASE]